Considering a Pilot Career?

 Pilots receive their training in the military or by attending U.S. Federal Aviation Administration (FAA) certified flight schools.
 Most employers prefer to hire candidates who have a bachelor's degree, although the minimum education requirement is two years of college.
 Coursework should include English, math, physics, and aeronautical engineering.

-To work as a pilot, you will have to get a commercial pilot's license.
-You must be least 18 years old and have 250 hours of flight experience, vision that is correctable to 20/20, and no physical handicaps that could affect job performance.
+To work as a pilot, you need a commercial pilot's license.
+You must be least 18 years old and have 250 hours of flight experience, vision that is correctable to 20/20 and no physical handicap that may affect job performance.
 You will also have to pass physical and written exams, in addition to a flight exam during which you will demonstrate your flying ability to an FAA-designated examiner.

 Airline captains and first officers need a transport pilot certificate.
 To qualify for one, a pilot must be 23 years old with 1500 hours of flight time.
 He or she must pass written and flight exams.

 In addition to the ability to fly aircraft, pilots also need particular soft skills or personal qualities.
 You must have excellent communication and problem solving skills, and be detail oriented.
 The ability to work as part of a team is vital since pilots must not only work with one another, but also with air traffic controllers and flight dispatchers.

 Here are requirements employers listed in actual job announcements on Indeed.com: